-Sadly Ken retired due to ill health after eighteen months and almost a year was spent with locums, who varied their service from 9 days to three months, and the Parish were most grateful that the Bishop managed to find so many wonderful priests!
+Sadly Ken retired due to ill health after eighteen months and almost a year was spent with locums, who varied their service from 9 days to three months, and the Parish was most grateful that the Bishop managed to find so many wonderful priests!

 In November 2005 the Revd Dr Ronald Saunders took over as Priest-in-Charge and he served for two years.

 In June 2008, the Revd Geoff Johnston was Licensed as Priest-in-Charge and in January 2009 he married Carol, celebrating a blessing in St Michael’s Church, conducted by the Archdeacon, the Venerable David Sutch.

 The Lent Course in 2010 on the “Five Marks of Mission” challenged the Parish to make more effort to reach out into the English-speaking community.
 The outcome of this was the launching of a “Fresh Expression of Church” called “Messy Church” in October 2010.
 However, due to changing circumstances in the families and declining numbers this was closed in the summer of 2014.

 In January 2013 Fr Geoff was made Area Dean and in November of the same year he was commissioned as Acting Archdeacon and collated as a Canon of Gibraltar Cathedral.
 In October 2014 he was Licensed as Interim Archdeacon as he retired from the parish and returned to England to live.